pramode-pandit/aws-provisioner/readme.md

 <br><br/>
 > Configure Terraform backend (linking to S3 + DynamoDB) - where to store and lock the state. <br><br/>
 ✅ Configures Terraform to provision a EC2 instance <br><br/>
-✅ Configures Terraform to use Bootstrap as a remote backend to store and lock the state
+✅ Configures Terraform to use bootstrap as a remote backend to store and lock the state

 <br><br/>